 Sealing Entry Points and Home Maintenance

-• Seal Cracks and Gaps: Use caulk to seal cracks in the foundation, walls, and around windows and door frames.
-Pay close attention to where utility pipes and wires enter the house to keep access blocked.
+Seal Cracks and Gaps: Use caulk to seal cracks in the foundation, walls, and around windows and door frames.
+Pay close attention to where utility pipes and wires enter the house.

-• Exterior Lighting: Bright outdoor lights attract insects, which in turn attract spiders.
-Switch to yellow “bug lights” or sodium vapor lights, which are less attractive to insects, or simply turn off lights when not needed.
-Closing blinds at night can also prevent interior lights from drawing insects (and thus spiders) towards windows.
+Exterior Lighting Strategy: Bright outdoor lights attract insects, which in turn attract spiders.
+Switch to yellow “bug lights” or sodium vapor lights, which are less attractive to insects.
+Close blinds at night to prevent interior lights from drawing insects (and thus spiders) towards windows.

 Maintaining a Clutter-Free Environment